CarlosHPlata/notes-vault/3-Coding/Rust - Slices.md

 let s = String::from("hello world");
 ```

-If we remember how [[Rust language strings type|Strings]] work the content of the string exists in the heap, let's say we wanna extract just the second word we can use a slice to do that:
+If we remember how [[Rust - strings type|Strings]] work the content of the string exists in the heap, let's say we wanna extract just the second word we can use a slice to do that:

 ```rust
 let s = String::from("hello world");